circleci/circleci-docs/jekyll/_cci2/webhooks.md

 ### VCS
 {: #vcs}

-VCS map
-Note: The "vcs" map or its contents may not always be provided in cases where the information doesn't apply, such as future scenarios in which a pipeline isn't associated with a git commit.
+Note: The vcs map or its contents may not always be provided in cases where the information doesn't apply, such as future scenarios in which a pipeline isn't associated with a git commit.

 | Field                  | Always present? | Description                                                                                                        |
 |------------------------|-----------------|--------------------------------------------------------------------------------------------------------------------|